Abi Orfila -Vocals, backing vocals, piano, percussion.

 The band released their debut album “Writing on the Wall” in summer 2014 and the release resulted in the band opening the main stage at the Gibraltar Music Festival (one of Europe’s biggest music events) alongside The Script, Rita Ora, Roger Hodgson (Supertramp), Tony Hadley (Spandau Ballet), John Newman, James Arthur, Maxi Priest, Scouting For Girls, Reef, Ella Eyre and Newton Faulkner.
 The band also received airplay on over 100 European Radio Stations including BBC Radio Shropshire and BBC Radio Scotland, and earned positive reviews in leading UK magazines such as Maverick and Rock Society.
 They were also chosen as featured artists on BBC Radio Kent (on the James Whale show) and featured on UK Country Radio and Country Music Radio Nashville.
 Their single “Come Back ” also reached number 9 in the Irish Country Music Charts.

-Before the release of the album the band released a lead single “It Would Be You” which rose to the top 10 of the iTunes UK Country Chart in August and received extensive radioplay.
-The band then released “Never Slowin’ Down” shortly after which garnered critical acclaim from Dave Cash from BBC Radio Kent, the world’s leading country music and line dancing magazine Up Country as well as many more websites and magazines.
+In August 2016 the band released their current album “Never Slowin’ Down” which garnered critical acclaim from Dave Cash from BBC Radio Kent, the world’s leading country music and line dancing magazine Up Country as well as many more websites and magazines.
+The album’s lead single “It Would Be You” rose to the top 10 of the iTunes UK Country Chart and received extensive radioplay.

 The band were invited to open up the main stage of the Gibraltar Music Festival for a second time in September 2016 and opened up for The Stereophonics, Jess Glynne, Paul Young, Brian Ferry, Europe, KT Tunstall, The Fratellis and Heather Small among others.

-In 2017 the band have already played C2C once again, this time performing on two stages.
-They have been featured in the UK’s leading independent country music magazine Maverick, have gained extensive radio play and have supported UK country music legend Hank Wangford.
-Also, 2017 sees the band play at the Buckle and Boots festival for the first time.
+In 2017 the band played Country 2 Country once again, this time performing on two stages.
+They have been featured in the UK’s leading independent country music magazine Maverick, have gained extensive radio play, have supported UK country music legend Hank Wangford, played at the Buckle and Boots festival and they were also nominated for three UK country music awards; Best UK Country Album of the Year, UK Country Group of the Year and UK Country Artist of the Year.

 ORFILA’s music has developed since their inception in 2012 to an original, distinctive sound with superb three part harmonies firmly rooted in the country music genre.